 Ligaments help stabilize joints, preventing excessive movement.
 A sprained ankle occurs when the ligaments are forced beyond their normal range of motion.
 Most sprained ankles involve injuries to the ligaments on the outer side of the ankle.

 Treatment for a sprained ankle depends on the severity of the injury.
-Although self-care measures and over-the-counter pain medications may be all you need, a medical evaluation might be necessary to reveal how badly you've sprained your ankle and to put you on the path to recovery.
+Although self-care measures and over-the-counter pain medications may be all you need, a medical evaluation might be necessary to reveal how badly you've sprained your ankle and to determine the appropriate treatment.

-Signs and symptoms of a sprained ankle include:
+Signs and symptoms of a sprained ankle vary depending on the severity of the injury.
+They may include:

 - Pain, especially when you bear weight on the affected foot